Aïoli

 Pinterest Hidden ImagePinterest Hidden Image

-There are many food items that I grew up with which suddenly became fashionably “hip”!
-I think of Croque-madame, seacuterie board instead of charcuterie served with crostini along with plenty of dipping sauces, steak tartare, smoothies, herbal water 💦, floats, French eggs, etc.
+Many of the food items I grew up with have suddenly became fashionably “hip”!
+For example, Croque-madame, charcuterie boards served with crostini and plenty of dipping sauces, steak tartare, smoothies, herbal water 💦, and floats, etc.

-One that people went “ooh and aah” at the beginning of the 21st century was Aïoli!
-The women on both sides of my family were making it forever!
-The applications for this garlic sauce are very versatile plus incredibly easy to make 👩🍳👨🍳.
+One that people went “ooh and aah” over at the beginning of the 21st century was Aïoli!
+The women on both sides of my family have been making it forever!
+This garlic sauce has many uses and is incredibly easy to make 👩🍳👨🍳.
 Its texture is similar to mayonnaise.

 This sauce is so multipurpose!

 Second, it’s a lovely spread!
-Smear some on your favorite sandwiches or burgers, wraps, or even bread and crackers!
+Smear some on your favorite sandwiches, burgers, wraps, bread bread, and crackers!
 Instead of tzatziki sauce, I like using it when making my Zucchini Pancakes… it’s totally an OMG 🤯!

-Third, there’s no doubt about it that Aïoli is the perfect fit for fish and seafood 🐟🦞!
-Pair it with crab cakes, fried shrimp or mussels, lobster rolls or cakes, and the list goes on.
+Third, there’s no doubt that Aïoli is the perfect complement to fish and seafood 🐟🦞!
+Try it with crab cakes, fried shrimp or mussels, lobster rolls, or lobster cakes, among others.
 When I make Bourride Provençale or even one of my pasta sauces, I add this French sauce to them… it’s so yummy!

 Lastly, it’s an amazing condiment!!!

-Just think about a nice steak medium-rare with Aïoli served right next to it!
-I say steak 🥩 but frankly, any other meat goes well with it.
-Use that instead of garlic butter.
+Just imagine a medium-rare steak with Aïoli served right next to it!
+I say steak 🥩, but frankly, it goes well with any other meat.
+Use it instead of garlic butter.
 When making an omelet or simply fried eggs, put a dab of it in lieu of regular butter…

-Contrary to other recipes, the main oil I prefer using is grapeseed and then some extra-virgin olive oil.
-The reason why I don’t use all olive oil is because I find it tastes heavy, even extra-virgin.
-After these two are well incorporated, you should end up with a nice thick and creamy garlic sauce 🧄!
+Contrary to other recipes, I prefer to use a combination of grapeseed oil and extra-virgin olive oil.
+I don’t use all olive oil because I find that it tastes heavy, even extra-virgin.
+Once these two ingredients are well incorporated, you should end up with a nice, thick, creamy garlic sauce 🧄!

-If you are a garlic lover 💖, this Aïoli is the ultimate sauce!
+If you love garlic💖, this Aïoli is the ultimate sauce!
 Besides being insanely tasty, it can be stored in the fridge for 10 days.
-Take the 5 minutes to make this Mediterranean sauce.
+Take five minutes to make this Mediterranean sauce.
 I won’t be surprised if it becomes one of your favorites!

 Bon Appétit! 🍽